 Hi, Greg!
 Sorry in advance, I know this is a long one.

-I understand that you're busy with other things these days, and reading all 15 winning stories over and checking for canon conflicts takes a good chunk of time (especially with the Bionicle story not as fresh in your mind these days).
-So, to help you out, I've read through them, and written up a list of any conflicts with existing canon, or new characters/items/names introduced, that I could find in these winning stories.
-I heavily researched the subject matter of each story (and I'd like to think that I have a pretty good knowledge of all the canon Bionicle story after putting this project together), and feel confident that these are all of the conflicts that exist in these fan stories (especially after including some feedback from other fans).
+I understand that you’re busy with other things these days, and reading all 15 winning stories over and checking for canon conflicts takes a good chunk of time (especially with the Bionicle story not as fresh in your mind these days).
+So, to try to help you out, I’ve read through them, and written up a list of any conflicts with existing canon, or new characters/items/names introduced, that I could find in the winning stories.
+I heavily researched the subject matter of each story (and I’d like to think that I have a pretty good knowledge of all the canon Bionicle story after putting this project together), and feel confident that these are all of the conflicts that exist in these fan stories (especially after including some feedback from other fans).

 I think I speak for the whole community when I say we would be extremely thankful if you could make a final statement about which of these stories can be considered (entirely or partially) canon.

 - Karzahni has somehow deduced that Devastator has not only joined an organization, but that his organization has need of secret battle plans.
 But as we saw in Karzahni’s encounter with the Matoran that became the Toa Inika, he has no awareness of the goings-on of the world outside his realm.
 It doesn’t seem possible that he would know this.

 - Karzahni’s already talking about conquest.
 The idea of conquering the world outside his realm never even crossed his mind until he saw Jaller and co.’s alternate future and realized there was more out there than he originally thought.

 - Karzahni is repeatedly referred to as an “island,” and Devastator is able to arrive there on a boat, by sea.
 But Bionicle World says that it the water around it has dried up “long ago,” leaving it landlocked - my impression is that this happened longer than 500 years ago, but it’s not specific.